-A user interface is what you have to learn to operate a machine.
+A user interface is what you have to learn to operate a machine; in other words, it is the language you use to communicate with the machine.
 The user interface of a typewriter is the layout of the keys.
 The user interface of a car includes a steering wheel for turning, pedals to speed up and slow down, a lever to signal turns, etc.